martian-lang/martian-docs/content/roadmap/index.md

 type: post
 ---

-# Product development roadmap
+# Martian Development Roadmap

-All features here refer to notional plans, subject to change at any time.
-They are provided here only to provide visibility into the current priorities of the Martian development team.
+All features here refer to notional plans.
+They are provided only to provide visibility into the current priorities of the Martian development team, and are subject to change at any time

-## August 2017 - 2.3.0
+## August 2017
 * Initial GitHub publication

+## Q3 2017 - 2.3.0
-* Support building on OSX, and running non-pipeline tools.
+* Support building on macOS, and running non-pipeline tools.
 * Always-on UI port with basic (unencrypted) authentication and a basic command line tool for remote administration.
 * Support for `perf record` profiling.